functori/evm-fixtures/README.md

 Fixtures define **state transition** tests.

-This repository contains tests for Shanghai, Cancun and Prague versions of the EVM.
+This repository contains tests for Shanghai, Cancun, Prague and Osaka versions of the EVM.